aleloi/aleloi.github.io/master_project_proposal.md

 ## Practicalities / about me.
-**When can I start?**  I'm doing full time coursework during the Autumnt semester.
+**When can I start?**  I'm doing full time coursework during the Autumn semester.
 I will be able to do some article reading, but nothing major.
 I may be able to pass some thesis work as a project for DD2412 Deep Learning Advanced Course or EL2805 Reinforcement Learning.
 I will be able to start full time at the beginning of January